Blog | Personal Finance

 Is fear an asset or a liability?

 Whether you’re afraid of heights or terrified of public speaking, we’ve all experienced fear at some point in our lives.
 Perhaps it’s prevented you from trying a fun activity like zip-lining or kept you from making a presentation that would have resulted in a promotion.
-And when it comes to finances — specifically women and investing — fear can really impact our decision-making abilities.
+And when it comes to finances, fear can really impact one’s decision-making abilities.

-A lot of first-time investors ask me for tips on overcoming their fear.
+A lot of first-time investors ask for tips to overcome their fear.
 And guess what?
 It’s normal to be scared to death when it comes time to buy that first rental property or to invest in that first business.
-Anytime you commit your hard-earned money to an investment it can be scary!
+Anytime you commit your hard-earned money to an investment, it can be scary!

 But is fear an asset or a liability?
 Let’s examine both sides of this confusing emotion.